mauroservienti/shopper/README.md

+# Shopper

-# Shopper, a Services UI Composition and SOA sample
+### A Services UI Composition and SOA sample

-The goal of this set of samples is to show concepts expressed in ["The secret of better UI composition"](http://particular.net/blog/secret-of-better-ui-composition) blog post.
+The original goal of this set of samples was to show concepts described in ["The secret of better UI composition"](http://particular.net/blog/secret-of-better-ui-composition) blog post.
+It evolved to a full SOA sample that aims to be a playground to implement and showcase concepts from the [ADSD Course](http://particular.net/adsd) by [Udi Dahan](http://www.udidahan.com).

-## Services

-`CustomerCare`, `Marketing`, `Sales`, `Shipping`, and `Warehouse` are Services that compose this samples.
-The sample mimics a very small subset of an e-commerce system.

-## Front-ends

-### MvcCoreFrontend

-[`MvcCoreFrontend`](https://github.com/mauroservienti/Services-UI-Composition/tree/master/MvcCoreFrontend) is a .Net MVC Core application.

-### Client.Angular1

-[`Client.Angular1`](https://github.com/mauroservienti/Services-UI-Composition/tree/master/Client.Angular1) is an AngularJS (1.x) single page application.
+Shopper is a trivially simple e-commerce solution, far away from being ready for any production system, that implements the following high level business capabilities:

+#### Product catalog

+A minimal product catalog, with categories support.

+#### Product search

+Ability to search products via a google-like search engine, with faceted results support.

+#### Shopping cart

+#### Stars and Reviews

+#### Checkout process

+#### Product Catalog back-office

+> *Note*
+>
+> I actually work as a Solution Architect in [Particular Software](http://particular.net/).

-## Getting started
+## Service Boundaries

-### API Projects

-Configure `Visual Studio` to run the following projects as startup projects:

-* `CustomerCare.API.Host`
-* `Marketing.API.Host`
-* `Sales.API.Host`
-* `Shipping.API.Host`
-* `Warehouse.API.Host`

-The above projects will expose, self-hosting Owin, APIs through data, owned by services, are accessible.

-### Single page application

-The [single page application](https://github.com/mauroservienti/Services-UI-Composition/tree/master/Client.Angular1) requires `Node.js`, `bower` and `grunt` to be built and served locally:

-* Install `Node.js` if not already installed
-* Install `bower` globally running at a `Node` command prompt `npm install -g bower`
-* Install `grunt` globally running at a `Node` command prompt `npm install -g grunt`
-* Install `grunt-cli` globally running at a `Node` command prompt `npm install -g grunt-cli`

-Open a `Node` command prompt, move to the [single page application](https://github.com/mauroservienti/Services-UI-Composition/tree/master/Client.Angular1):
-* _first time only_: run `npm install` to install all required dependencies
-* run `grunt build` to build the single page application
-* run `gunt connect` to serve it using the grung default web server (application will be available at `http://localhost:9000`)
+bla bla

+## UI and ViewModel Composition

+bla bla

+## Service to Service communication

+bla bla